-The North Carolina Law Enforcement Torch Run for Special Olympics recently presented state-level awards to outstanding individuals and law enforcement agencies that support Special Olympics in North Carolina at the 2017 Torch Run conference in Pinehurst, according to Claudia Morgan, co-director of the Torch Run and officer with the Winston-Salem Police Department.
+The North Carolina Law Enforcement Torch Run for Special Olympics recently presented state-level awards to outstanding individuals and law enforcement agencies that support Special Olympics in North Carolina at the 2019 Torch Run conference in Morehead City, according to Captain Robert Spatorico, co-director of the Torch Run and with the Fayetteville Police Department.

-Kernersville Police Department was honored with the 2016 Most Improved Agency award for increasing their new revenue the most since the 2015 fundraising campaign.
-In 2016, Kernersville Police Department raised nearly $25,000 more than in 2015 due in part to merchandise donations and a very successful Cops-on-Top.
+Chatham County Sheriff’s Office was honored with the 2018 Most Improved Agency award for increasing their new revenue the most since the 2017 fundraising campaign.
+In 2018, Chatham County Sheriff’s Office raised nearly $43,000, placing them in the top 10 participating agencies due in part to merchandise donations, a Polar Plunge at Harris Lake, a successful golf tournament and strong community partnerships.

-Robin Callaway of Charlotte, Dustin Edmondson of Greensboro and Casey Phillips of Raleigh were also presented with a plaque recognizing their service as Athlete Ambassadors on the North Carolina Torch Run Council.
+Robin Callaway of Charlotte, Dustin Edmondson of Greensboro and Casey Phillips of Raleigh were also recognized for their service as Athlete Ambassadors on the North Carolina Torch Run Council and athlete Stephanie Wilkerson of Thomasville was introduced as a new Athlete Ambassador.

 To obtain a photo of any of the NC Torch Run award winners, please contact, Rachel McQuiston, Special Olympics NC vice president of communications, at 919-719-7662, ext.
 110.